minhajlhq/terraform-cicd/README.md

 ### S3 Buckets Created by Terraform

-The infrastructure was provisioned using Terraform.
-You can see both the main S3 bucket and the backend state bucket created in AWS.
+You can see both the application S3 bucket and the backend state bucket created in AWS.

 ![S3 Buckets](./screenshots/aws-s3-bucket.png)